-Our Board of Directors consists of twelve directors.
+Our Board of Directors consists of nine directors.
 In accordance with the terms of our Amended and Restated Certificate of Incorporation, our Board of Directors is divided into three classes, denominated Class I, Class II and Class III.
 Each Director Class has a term of three years, and the three classes are staggered with respect to their termination dates.
-The terms of the current Class I Directors, Class II Directors and Class III Directors expire in 2020, 2018 and 2019, respectively.
+The terms of the current Class I Directors, Class II Directors and Class III Directors expire in 2020, 2021 and 2019, respectively.
 At each annual stockholder meeting, the successors to the directors whose terms expire are elected to serve from the time of their election and qualification until the third annual meeting of stockholders following their election and until his or her successor is elected, or, if sooner, until the director's death, resignation or removal.

-Currently, our Board of Directors is classified as follows: members of Class I are M. Michelle Berrey, M.D., M.P.H., Robert J. Meyer, M.D. and Ronald C. Renaud, Jr.; members of Class II are James M. Daly, Martha J. Demski, Edward F. Greissing, John M. Leonard, M.D., and James Niedel, M.D., Ph.D.; and members of Class III are Catherine L. Gilliss, Ph.D., R.N., F.A.A.N., Patrick Machado, Ernest Mario, Ph.D., and Fred A. Middleton.
-The term of office for our Class II Directors will expire at the Annual Meeting.
-On March 28, 2018, Dr. Leonard and Dr. Niedel, each notified the Company of his decision not to stand for re-election as a member of the Company's Board of Directors when his term as a Class II director expires.
-Additionally, on March 28, 2018, Ernest Mario, Ph.D. notified the Company of his resignation as a member and Chairman of the Board, effective as of the date of the 2018 Annual Meeting.
+Currently, our Board of Directors is classified as follows: members of Class I are Robert J. Meyer, M.D., Michael Sherman and Ronald C. Renaud, Jr.; members of Class II are James M. Daly, Martha J. Demski, Edward F. Greissing; and members of Class III are Catherine L. Gilliss, Ph.D., R.N., F.A.A.N., Patrick Machado, and Fred A. Middleton.
+The term of office for our Class III Directors will expire at the Annual Meeting.

-There are three nominees for Class II Director this year, Mr. Daly, Ms. Demski and Mr. Greissing, each of whom has agreed to serve if elected, and management has no reason to believe that any nominee will be unavailable to serve.
-Each director to be elected and qualified will hold office until our 2021 Annual Meeting of Stockholders and until his or her successor is elected, or, if sooner, until the director's death, resignation or removal.
+There are three nominees for Class III Director this year, Catherine L. Gilliss, Ph.D., R.N., F.A.A.N., Patrick Machado, and Fred A. Middleton, each of whom has agreed to serve if elected, and management has no reason to believe that any nominee will be unavailable to serve.
+Each director to be elected and qualified will hold office until our 2022 Annual Meeting of Stockholders and until his or her successor is elected, or, if sooner, until the director's death, resignation or removal.